jarusll/the-logs/index.md

 # 2022-09-19
 # 2022-09-18

 I DID IT!!!!
 I ordered a 6700xt.
-Thisos going to become of the highest points in my gaming life.
+This going to become of the highest points in my gaming life.

 # 2022-09-17